OliHickie/band_project/readme.md

 # Testing

-## Testing
+## Functionality Testing

-Throughout the building process, I regularly checked my code on desktop, ipad and mobile screens.
-Some errors that occureed are documented below:
+  - **Header**
+    - When the logo in the top left corner of the page is clicked, it takes you back to the home page for any of the five pages.
+This has been tested on a computer and mobile device.
+    - All page links work and stay active when clicked.
+    - On mobile devices, the navigation bar collapses into a button which, when clicked, drops down and displays the page links.
+    - The Navigation bar is always at the top of the page and is  visable when scrolling down the page.
+  - **Footer**
+    - The footer contains five social media icons.
+These each lead to external pages in a new window and has been tested on computer and mobile devices.
+    - The footer is stuck to the bottom of the page and was tested by temporarily removing page material.
+  - **Buttons/Links**

-  - The navigation button appeared when in mobile format, however, when clicked, the menu didn't appear.
-I then realised I hadn't added the jQuery tags needed and inserted them at the bottom of the page.
+    - All internal links were tested on desktop and mobile to check that they navigate to the correct page.
+The media link in the biography leads to the music section at the bottom of the media page.
-  - Some white lines would appear round the edge of the page.
-Often this would be corrected by clearing the margin and padding of bootstrap classes.
-  - Whe scrolling down the media page, the navigation buttons for the carousel would appear above the nav bar.
-To rectify this, I gave the Nav bar a z-index of 100 (1 and 10 were too low a number).
+    - All external links were tested on desktop and mobile and ensured that they opened in new tabs.
+  - **Media Page**
+    - The video was tested on the media page on verious different screen sizes to check that it played and was repsonsive.
+    - The images on the carousel automatically rotate and can be moved manually using the arrows and the bars at the bottom of the screen.
+    - The soundcloud playlist plays when clicked and can be controlled using buttons within the window.
+  - **Form**
+    - The form deletes it's placeholder text when you start to write content in a a box.
+    - You cannot submit the form unless all three boxes have content.

+## Validation

+### CSS3

-  - The ul items on the Gigs page were slightly off-centre, which was especially visable when in mobile view.
-Using DevTools, I located a Bootstrap style of 'padding-inline-start' being set to 40px, which I cancelled out in my style.css page.
+The ol items on the Gigs page were slightly off-centre and this was clearly visable when in mobile view.
+Using DevTools, I located a Bootstrap style of 'padding-inline-start' being set to 40px.
+However, cancelling this out in my style.css has caused an error in my validation check.
+40px
+### HTML

+When using the [HTML Validator](https://validator.w3.org/), all code passed without errors.

 ### Lighthouse

-I conducted tests using the Lighthouse feature on Chrome DevTools and after analysing the results, I made the following changes.
+I conducted tests using the [Lighthouse](https://developers.google.com/web/tools/lighthouse) feature on Chrome DevTools and after analysing the results, I made the following changes.
   - I added a meta description to the 'head' section of each page to summarise the page for the benefit of search engines.
   - I added text to the social media icons for screen readers.
   - I added rel="noopener" to all external links to ensure I don't expose the site to performance or security issues.